Rwanda: Politics and government

 Rwanda's legal system is largely based on German and Belgian civil law systems and customary law.
 The judiciary is independent of the executive branch, although the president and the Senate are involved in the appointment of Supreme Court judges.
-Human Rights Watch have praised the Rwandan government for progress made in the delivery of justice including the abolition of the death penalty, but also allege interference in the judicial system by members of the government, such as the politically motivated appointment of judges, misuse of prosecutorial power, and pressure on judges to make particular decisions.
+Human Rights Watch has praised the Rwandan government for progress made in the delivery of justice including the abolition of the death penalty, but also alleges interference in the judicial system by members of the government, such as the politically motivated appointment of judges, misuse of prosecutorial power, and pressure on judges to make particular decisions.
 The constitution provides for two types of courts: ordinary and specialised.
 Ordinary courts are the Supreme Court, the High Court, and regional courts, while specialised courts are military courts and a system of commercial courts created in 2011 to expedite commercial litigations.
 Between 2004 and 2012, a system of Gacaca courts was in operation.
 Gacaca, a Rwandan traditional court operated by villages and communities, was revived to expedite the trials of genocide suspects.
 The court succeeded in clearing the backlog of genocide cases, but was criticised by human rights groups as not meeting legal fair standard.

-Rwanda has low corruption levels relative to most other African countries; in 2014, Transparency International ranked Rwanda as the fifth cleanest out of 47 countries in Sub-Saharan Africa and 55th cleanest out of 175 in the world.
+Rwanda has low corruption levels relative to most other African countries; in 2014, Transparency International ranked Rwanda as the fifth-cleanest out of 47 countries in Sub-Saharan Africa and 55th-cleanest out of 175 in the world.
 The constitution provides for an ombudsman, whose duties include prevention and fighting of corruption.
 Public officials (including the president) are required by the constitution to declare their wealth to the ombudsman and to the public; those who do not comply are suspended from office.
 Despite this, Human Rights Watch notes extensive political repression throughout the country, including illegal and arbitrary detention, threats or other forms of intimidation, disappearances, politically motivated trials, and the massacre of peacefully protesting civilians.

-The Rwandan Patriotic Front (RPF) has been the dominant political party in the country since 1994.
-The RPF has maintained control of the presidency and the Parliament in national elections, with the party's vote share consistently exceeding 70%.
-The RPF is seen as a Tutsi-dominated party but receives support from across the country, and is credited with ensuring continued peace, stability, and economic growth.
-According to human rights organisation Freedom House 2015 report the government has been suppressing the freedoms of opposition groups in that the RPF had "prevented new political parties from registering and arrested the leaders of several existing parties, effectively preventing them from fielding candidates" in elections.
-Amnesty International also claims that the RPF rules Rwanda "without any meaningful opposition".